If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-We are living in a golden age of portable technology, where the most capable devices fit in your hand or pocket.
-But portable Bluetooth speakers have been one of the best and most useful innovations, giving people music wherever they’re at without having to lug around a bulky boombox, fuss around with wires or figure out where they’re going to find a power source.
+We’re living in a golden age of portable technology, where the most capable devices fit in your hand or pocket.
+One of those devices is portable Bluetooth speakers.
+These tiny sound systems have become an EDC (everyday carry) essential for music lovers.
+More importantly, they’re one of the best and most useful innovations to enjoy music in any environment without having to lug around a bulky boombox, fuss around with wires or figure out a power source.
 Even better, the best portable Bluetooth speakers are also rugged, so you don’t have to worry about taking your speaker outdoors and having it ruined by the elements.

 While these speakers have different priorities in terms of the features, we looked at a combination of factors when determining our best portable Bluetooth speakers.
 They are:

 For this list, we also didn’t include any Bluetooth speakers that don’t run off a battery, and (mostly) left off any speakers that you can’t easily hold or carry in-hand.
 With that all out of the way, take a look at our best portable Bluetooth speakers and figure out which one is right for you.

 We thought Logitech had achieved the platonic ideal of the portable Bluetooth speaker with the Wonderboom 2, but in 2021, the Sonos Roam has come through and knocked the Wonderboom squarely off its perch.
 Like the other speakers on this list, the Sonos Roam is a Bluetooth speaker with some impressive specs.
 It’s IP67 rated, which means that it’s water and dustproof.
 It also delivers a legit 10 hours of battery life, so it won’t go dead in the middle of a day at the beach..
 But that’s only scratching the surface.